engrit-illinois/GpUpdate-Computer/README.md

-# GpUpdate-Computer
+# Summary
-Custom module for silently running `gpupdate /force` on one or more remote computers.
+Custom module for silently and asynchronously running `gpupdate /force` on one or more remote computers.